 California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act (CCPA) provides residents of California specific privacy rights that may govern your use of our website, including the right to: (1) request information from us regarding the categories and specific pieces of personal information we’ve collected about you; (2) request, twice in a 12-month period, a copy of the information we’ve collected about you over the last 12 months; (3) request the deletion of personal information we’ve collected about you; (4) opt-out of the sale of personal information; and (5) not be discriminated against for exercising any of the above consumer rights.
+The California Consumer Privacy Act (CCPA) provides residents of California specific privacy rights that may govern your use of our website, including the right to: (1) request information from us regarding the categories and specific pieces of personal information we’ve collected about you; (2) request, twice in a 12-month period, a copy of the information we’ve collected about you over the last 12 months; (3) request the deletion of personal information we’ve collected about you; (4) opt-out of the sale of personal information; (5) request to correct specific pieces of personal information we’ve collected about you; (6) limit our use of sensitive personal information we’ve collected about you; and (7) not be discriminated against for exercising any of the above consumer rights.

 Notification of Changes